patwong92/movie-finder/README.md

 ## About this project

-This app uses OMDB to search for movies.
+This app uses OMDb to search for movies.
 Each search result displays its title, poster, year of release, and a non-functional button.
 The app has the ability to paginate if there are at least 10 search results.

 ## Sample screenshot